Skip to Content

 Homax tough as tile paint also comes in a paint form.
 I opted to purchase this.

-Before I talk about applying the second coat, I wanted to let you know that I did lightly sand the areas that had a lot of “bubbles” (pictured above).
-It did help remove them but not totally.
+Before I applied the next coat, I did sand the areas that had a lot of “bubbles” (pictured above).
+It helped remove them but not totally.
 After I sanded them with a very fine grit sanding block, I cleaned the surface and used the tack cloth to ensure there was no dust.

-Second coat with Homax Tough as Tile Paint Kit using a synthetic brush
+Using Homax Tough as Tile Paint Kit with a synthetic brush

 The brush did a good job of covering the grout lines but it left a few (or a lot) of brush strokes.

-Check out my video for all the specifics, but below I’ve attached a few pictures after the second coat was complete.
+Check out my video for all the specifics, but below I’ve attached a few pictures after the brush coat was complete.

-The second coat went on really well with the paint brush, but like I said I could still see paint strokes and I knew it needed a third coat.
+The brush coat went on really well with the paint brush, but like I said I could still see paint strokes and I knew it needed a third coat.

-Homax recommends applying the paint two ways; using a synthetic brush OR a 1/4 nap roller.
+Homax recommends applying the paint two ways; using a synthetic brush OR a 1/4 nap paint roller.

 Since I wasn’t 100% happy with the synthetic brush, I decided to try the nap roller.
 They say NOT TO USE A FOAM ROLLER.

-After immediately using the roller, I knew I should have gone that route for the second coat.
+After immediately using the roller, I knew I should have gone that route for the second coat of paint.
 The roller created a smooth even finish where the brush did create brush strokes.

 Using the brush is key in the grout lines, but the rest of the paint is best applied with the nap roller.